 Meeting the EU's objective of limiting climate change to 2°C above pre-industrial levels will require a cut of global emissions by at least 50% below 1990 levels by 2050.
 Such a reduction is impossible without substantial action to combat deforestation.

-The European Commission has presented a Communication on deforestation which sets out the EU's response to the challenge of climate change.
-It proposes that at the UNFCCC (United Nations Framework Convention on Climate Change) negotiations on the future climate regime, the EU calls for halting global forest cover loss by 2030 at the latest and reducing gross tropical deforestation by at least 50% by 2020 from current levels.
-This objective would provide major climate change and biodiversity benefits by 2020.
+The European Commission has presented a Communication on deforestation which sets out the EU's response to the challenge of climate change and, at the UNFCCC (United Nations Framework Convention on Climate Change) negotiations on the future climate regime, it has called for halting global forest cover loss by 2030 at the latest and reducing gross tropical deforestation by at least 50% by 2020 from current levels.